 Looking for the skills to bring you to the next level or do you want to show us how good you are?
 This course is also great for riders who have had a hiatus of riding a motorcycle and want to increase their skills.

 Our Advanced Rider Training Challenge is geared to all riders whom would like to make their motorcycle do what they want, when they want, no matter how big or heavy it is.
 It will be a fun but a challenging weekend for you and your motorcycle.
-Regardless of what you ride we will teach you to ride it better. ** Fair warning: people whom are afraid of orange cones are cautioned against taking this course, there will be over 300 cones present thought out the course and every one of them will be out to get you.
+Regardless of what you ride we will teach you to ride it better.

 Learning on your motorcycle is the best way to get comfortable with the skills we teach you.
 You do run a greater risk of dropping your motorcycle but you will reduce your risk of dropping your motorcycle on the street where the danger is much higher.
 All Advanced Rider Training carries some risk but it will help you immensely to become a better rider.